 This section of the test will consist of 30 multiple option questions.
 Please note that one or more answer might be correct, the student must identify all the correct answers.
 Point will be deducted for incorrect or partially correct answers.

 2) Patients diagnosis section

-During the Neuroanatomy Section, students should be prepared to name any structure presented in Chapter 1 of the “Neuroscience Essentials” publication and provide a general function for each, if presented in Chapter 1.
-No list will be provided during the competition.
+During the neuroanatomy section, students should be prepared to name any structure presented in Chapter 1 of the “Neuroscience Essentials” publication and provide a general function for each, if presented in Chapter 1.
 Structures must be identified either in photos, brain models or in schemes.

-There will be photographs, each representing a thin section of any of the following human tissues.
-Using internet resources, students should be prepared to identify the following structures and substructures by name.
+For the neurohistology section, there will be photographs, each representing a thin section of any of the following human tissues.

 International Brain Bee